Trust & Estates Litigation

-Our lawyers provide skilled representation to fiduciaries, beneficiaries and other parties engaged in trust contests, will contests, accounting actions, trust and will construction actions where the meaning of an instrument is at issue, and a wide variety of other fiduciary litigation.
+Our trusts and estates lawyers provide skilled representation to fiduciaries, beneficiaries and other parties engaged in trust contests, will contests, accounting actions, trust and will construction actions where the meaning of an instrument is at issue, and a wide variety of other fiduciary litigation.
 We have represented trustees seeking to defend the administration of trust assets, as well as beneficiaries seeking removal of trustees based on breach of fiduciary duties.
 These representations involve a broad range of disputes involving sophisticated and novel legal issues.

 - We represent a beneficiary and trustee of a multi-million dollar trust in an action against the trust’s former attorneys and trustees.
 Our clients assert claims of breach of fiduciary duty, legal malpractice, conversion, and wrongful eviction and trespass against the former attorneys and trustees for the transfer of assets and auction of a multi-million dollar cattle farm.
 The trial court had dismissed two defendants and some of our clients’ claims – including for punitive damages and attorneys’ fees.
 Our client appealed.
 The Court of Appeals reversed the dismissal of the two defendants and held that there were factual issues for a jury on the majority of our clients’ claims – including punitive damages and attorneys’ fees.
 The Court of Appeals’ opinion can be accessed here.
 The case is set for trial in 2017.

 - We have represented trusts and trustees in proceedings where beneficiaries and their spouses seek to access funds protected from creditors and other claimants.